Ezekiel Elliott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Season Stats

-- Elliott has had 142 attempts for a team-leading 663 rushing yards (73.7 per game) and scored seven touchdowns.
+- Elliott has taken 142 attempts for a team-leading 663 rushing yards (73.7 yards per game) while scoring seven touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Elliott's matchup with the Chiefs.